 Home warranties are offered to all homeowners whether they are new or existing.
 Typically, home warranty plans are offered to the home-buyer when they are purchasing a new home.
 However, if the buyer decides not to purchase home warranty insurance simultaneously with their home purchase, then they can secure a home protection plan at a later date.
-There is no time restrictions as to when a homeowner can decide to purchase a warranty plan.
+There is no time restriction as to when a homeowner can decide to purchase a warranty plan.

 Cost Involved with a Warranty for Your Home

 Typically, a home warranty costs a couple hundred dollars, which can be paid in a lump sum amount during the purchase of a new home.
 This lump sum payment would be collected at the time closing costs are due for the newly purchased home.
 However, the seller, real estate agent or a family member or friend can purchase home warranties on behalf of a home-buyer.
 If a home appliance insurance claim is filed then the homeowner may be responsible for paying a service fee or deductible that typically ranges from $50 to $100.
 Please note, home warranty companies have different contract agreements therefore, fee amounts may vary.

 Home Warranty Process

 Filing a claim is a very simple process.
 Prior to filing your claim, review your insurance contract to verify the item that you need to repair or replace is covered under your plan.
 Once you verify this information, you'll complete the following steps: